dharinparekh/Clipper-Co/README.md

 This is an app that can be used to share clipboard between various users.
 A user can share his/her clipboard among his/her device via his/her login credentials, also a particular user can share the clipboard without sharing the credentials using a OTP.

 ### Advantages for common clipboard that we built
+* A common clipboard for all your devices, copy once, paste everywhere.
-* Contents can be pasted directly into any remote computer's application.
+* Contents can be pasted directly into anything on the remote computer.
 * Multiple users (more than 2) can be connected via sharing the same otp thus allowing multiusers to share the same clipboard.
 * The clipboard contents are sent to the connected computer only which saves network bandwidth.
 * Copying the same text accidently will not publish the changes to clipboard thus preventing data loss.